Vivi355/Aromatea/README.md

 * Logged-in Users can edit Review on a Product
 * Logged-in Users can delete their Review on a Product

+## Wishlist
+* Logged-in Users can read/view their Wishlists
+* Logged-in Users can add Products to their Wishlist
+* Logged-in Users can delete Products from their Wishlist

 ## AWS
 * Logged-in Users can upload multiple images of their Products to AWS S3